yhagio/tutorialedge.net/content/course/golang.md

 In this course, we are going to be taking a look at how you can get started with the Go programming language.

+> **Go Challenges** - Interested in learning Go through practical examples?
+Then check out my list of [Go Challenges](/challenges/go/) that are now available on the site!